Keith Park's Attic

 RCA 128 (1934)

 This shouldered cathedral is one of the most popular RCA designs of all time!
 Stunning dial and cabinet with book matched Walnut veneer, original knobs and brand new perfect reproduction grille cloth!
 The chassis is fantastic performer and the introduction of RCA's magic brain design.
 It tunes to 18MHZ, three bands and great SW reception.
 The Chassis also features dual ratio vernier tuning ratios, a tone control, automatic volume control and 3.5W output.
 A really fantastic radio for 1934!
 Fully restored and warranted.
-20"H x 17"W x 14"D. $750.00.
+20"H x 17"W x 14"D. Was $750.00, now $650.00.
 (0100167)

 Philco 70 (1931)